No crying foul: Hogs put 2018 flub behind them on way to CWS

 Auburn coach Butch Thompson lobbied the locals to root for the Tigers, who have the fewest wins of any team in the field and finished sixth in the seven-team SEC West.
 Auburn was last in Omaha in 1997, and Thompson dropped the name of ex-Tiger and major-league pitcher Gregg Olson.

 “We’re the underdog.
-We are a great team to root for for any people in Omaha trying to adopt a ballclub, with being the first time,” Thompson said.
+We are a great team to root for, for any people in Omaha trying to adopt a ballclub,” Thompson said.
 “It’s a neat story, and Gregg Olson is one of our greatest players that chose Auburn from being right here in Omaha, Nebraska.
 So maybe that’s another good reason to pull for us.”

 HE SAID IT